HenrikSamuelsson/books-read/README.md

 By: Ryan Hodson
 ASIN: B00QFIA5OC
 ![Image of the book Ry's Git Tutorial](https://github.com/HenrikSamuelsson/books-read-2016/blob/master/Resources/Images/rys_git_tutorial.png?raw=true)
 Good book for starting to learn the version control system called Git.
-Most more experienced Git users will probably pick up a thing or two by reading this book.
+Most more experienced Git users will probably also pick up a thing or two by reading this book.

 Amazon Kindle version of the book can at the time of writing this be downloaded for free.